moxley/sqittle/README.md

 The console.html file provides the user interface.

-SQittle follows all JSLint guidelines except for two, small instances of eval().
+SQittle follows all JSLint guidelines.

 What is Supported
 =================